terra-money/terrain/README.md

 'terra1qd9fwwgnwmwlu2csv49fgtum3rgms64s8tcavp'
 ```

-After you receive the Luna tokens from the Terra Testnet Faucet, you may query the balance of your account by utilizing the following command in the terrain console.
+After you receive the Luna tokens from the Terra Testnet Faucet, you can query the balance of your account by utilizing the following command in the terrain console.

 ```sh
 terrain > (await client.bank.balance(wallets.custom_tester_1.key.accAddress))[0]
 ```

-Finally, you may exit the terrain console to deploy your counter smart contract to testnet utilizing the custom_tester_1 account as the signer.
+Finally, exit the terrain console and deploy your counter smart contract to testnet utilizing the custom_tester_1 account as the signer.

 ```sh
 terrain deploy counter --signer custom_tester_1 --network testnet